Apply to present at the Engaged Scholarship Consortium in Denver, Oct. 8-9! Proposals are due March 15.

 UNC students who are part of The Facing Project, a nonprofit that connect people through stories to strengthen communities, had a story featured on NPR on Jan.
 21 entitled, "E05 - The Legacy of Stories."
 Here's a synopsis of the episode:

 "J.R. and Kelsey discuss the man with two spleens, the great dynamite incident of 1961, and how legacy is more than instilling values; it's valuing what's come before.
 Also in this episode, the two unveil an easy way to engage with The Facing Project and how to get your story featured on this show."

 UNC, District 6 Awarded Funding for Partnership

-A community engagement organization of college and university presidents in Colorado and Wyoming have awarded funding for a partnership between the University of Northern Colorado and Greeley-Evans School District 6 to deliver a civics program.
+A community engagement organization of college and university presidents in Colorado and Wyoming have awarded funding for a partnership between UNC and Greeley-Evans School District 6 to deliver a civics program.

-The Office of Engagement at the University of Northern Colorado (UNC) will have 2 AmeriCorps Liaison positions and up to 10 member positions supporting partnerships with the Juntos Project, District 6 Family Center and Greeley-Evans School District 6.
+The Office of Engagement will have 2 AmeriCorps Liaison positions and up to 10 member positions supporting partnerships with the Juntos Project, District 6 Family Center and Greeley-Evans School District 6.

 "We are excited to be part of the K2H Civic Futures program, and further strengthen our partnership with UNC.
 An important component of our strategic plan is building these partnerships, and this will help to provide our district and community with additional support for students and families," said Jesse Tijerina, director of Cultural Excellence and Parent Engagement.